 Are you open-minded about couscous?
 I ask because when I mentioned how much I liked this whole wheat couscous during a food conversation with a couple of my sisters and a friend, they were polite but obviously skeptical that couscous could ever be something you’d really want to eat.
 I understand, because plain white couscous has never been something I’d get very excited about.

-However, I love the nutty flavor of Whole Wheat Couscous (affiliate link), and after I ramped up the flavor with lots of thinly sliced green onions and a generous amount of Parmesan cheese, I gobbled up a huge bowl of this for lunch.
-Best of all, whole wheat couscous is one of the quickest low-glycemic side dishes you can imagine; this can easily be on the table in 15 minutes.
+However, I love the nutty flavor of Whole Wheat Couscous, and after I ramped up the flavor with lots of thinly sliced green onions and a generous amount of Parmesan cheese, I gobbled up a huge bowl of this for lunch.
+Best of all, whole wheat couscous is one of the quickest side dishes you can imagine; this can easily be on the table in 15 minutes.

 What is Couscous?

-How to make Whole Wheat Couscous Side Dish with Green Onions and Parmesan:
+How to make this Whole Wheat Couscous Side Dish:

 (Scroll down for complete recipe including nutritional information.)

-- Bring 2 cups chicken stock to a boil, using a heavy pan with a tight-fitting lid.
-(I used homemade chicken stock, which made the finished dish extra flavorful, but canned chicken broth will definitely work too.)
+- Bring 2 cups chicken or vegetable broth to a boil, using a heavy pan with a tight-fitting lid.
+(I used homemade chicken stock, which made the finished dish extra flavorful, but canned chicken broth will work.)